Book Review: The Haunting of Hill House by Shirley Jackson

 This is the first and only thing I’ve read of Shirley Jackson, and in fact (even though I’m supposedly a fan of horror) I hadn’t heard the name until I saw the Haunting of Hill House on Netflix a few years ago.
 The show is of course based on this book and if you’ve seen it, you’ll be very familiar with the plot (though some of the names and characters are different and they have different relationships).
 The book is told from Eleanor’s perspective, a timid and careful young girl who seems utterly out of place in the midst of a gang of ghost hunters.
 She’s not as confident as Theodora, nor as brave as Luke.

 Much of our experiences of Hill House are through Eleanor’s perceptions and thought, and this is one of the things that makes this book so frightening.
 Because yes, it is frightening.
-As horror goes, its some of the best I’ve read in a while.
+As horror goes, its some of the best I’ve ever read.
 Some reviews I’ve seen say that this is the book’s downfall – that too much of the plot are Eleanor’s thoughts, which takes away from the terror of the house itself, but that wasn’t my experience.

 It is Eleanor’s discomfort within the house and her deteriorating mental state that makes Hill House so horrifying.
 She begins questioning what is happening inside the house, apparently seeing and hearing things the others are not, and she drags us along for all of it.